The resorts at Disney World have some of the most amazing themed hotels around the world.

 Aulani is Disney’s resort on the island of Oahu in Hawaii.

-Disney’s Hawaiian resort is located in Ko Olina, just under 30 minutes from the Honolulu airport.
+Disney’s Hawaiian resort is located in Ko Olina, which is around 30 minutes from the Honolulu airport.

 Although it is outside of the main tourist area of Waikiki, it’s a great spot for jetting off to the many wonderful things to do on the island of Oahu.